4lph4-01/share/Frameworks/Sovereign-C2 - Under Build/README.md

 ### License

 This project is licensed under the MIT License.
+(Am I bothered though . com)